Royal Canin: Events

-Royal Canin organizes events related to pets and the pet industry, such as the Vet Symposium, aimed at veterinarians and also veterinary nurses, and the PRO Experts Forum, aimed at breeders.
+Royal Canin organizes events related to pets and the pet industry, such as the Vet Symposium, aimed at veterinarians and also veterinary nurses from all over the world, and the PRO Experts Forum, aimed at breeders.

 In December 2023, Royal Canin inaugurated the first edition of its international photography competition, Royal Canin Photography Award (RCPA).
-The competition is an attempt to celebrate the uniqueness of cats and dogs and their diversity through arts.
+The competition is an attempt to celebrate and raise awareness on the uniqueness of cats and dogs and their diversity through arts.

+Royal Canin Foundation

+The Royal Canin Foundation is a non-profit entity created in 2020.
+The Foundation was launched to fund projects that demonstrate the beneficial role of companion animals in human health, such as disease detection and support for individuals with autism.
+In 2021, the foundation notably supported a program for canine-assisted COVID-19 detection and the innovative K-Dog project for early breast cancer screening.

 Controversies

 In 2013, following a controversy sparked by the support of dog and bear fights by its Ukrainian subsidiary, the company announced its commitment to assisting in the protection of bears in Ukraine.

 In 2017, the brand was mentioned in a report by France 5, "What Kind of Kibble for Our Pets?" and in the book "Ce Poison Nommé Croquette" by Jérémy Anso, criticizing the quality of products from Hill's Pet Nutrition and Royal Canin, among others.